-In November, we are going on another Jetblue Vacation to Bermuda.
-That one includes direct flights to Bermuda as well as a hotel stay at the Fairmont Bermuda Southampton.
+In November, we went on another JetBlue Vacation from Boston to Bermuda.
+That one included direct flights to Bermuda as well as a hotel stay at the Fairmont Bermuda Southampton.
 Rental cars aren’t offered in Bermuda, so that wasn’t an option for this particular vacation package.
 Therefore, we only booked the hotel and airfare.

 How to Book a JetBlue Vacations Package

-You can price and book a JetBlue vacation package online, or by calling.
+You can price and book JetBlue vacation packages online, or by calling.
 Unlike booking airfare, you won’t pay a fee to talk to a phone rep to book a package.
 However, I find it easy to book online, because I can see all of the options right in front of me.

 I always look at the packages and decide which hotel I want first.
 Then, I compare the price of the flight and hotel booked as a package with the price if they were booked separately.
 In my experience, the vacation package has been less expensive, but I always check.
 Packages work best when they are to a destination with lots of flight options from your home city.
 There are some destinations, that are served by JetBlue but aren’t currently available as a vacation destination (like Seattle, where we’d love to book a vacation package).

 The price shown will typically include a specific flight and a specific class of hotel room.
 Once you select an option, you’ll want to go into the details and make sure that’s the flight that you want.